Unitary pseudonatural transformations: Background: Pivotal dagger 2-categories

 A monoidal category is precisely a 2-category with a single object, where 1-morphisms are the `objects' of the monoidal category, 2-morphisms are the `morphisms', and composition of 1-morphisms is the `monoidal product'.
 The 2-categorical diagrammatic calculus is nothing more than the diagrammatic calculus for monoidal categories enhanced with region labels.
 We briefly summarise this calculus now, closely following the exposition in~\cite{Marsden2014}.
 More information can be found in e.g.~\cite{Hummon2012}.

-Objects $r,s, \cdots$ of a 2-category are represented by labelled regions: \begin{calign}\nonumber \end{calign} 1-morphisms $X: r \to s$ are represented by edges, separating the region $r$ on the left from the region $s$ on the right: \begin{calign}\nonumber \end{calign} Edges corresponding to identity 1-morphisms $\id_r: r \to r$ are invisible in the diagrammatic calculus.
+Objects $r,s, \cdots$ of a 2-category are represented by labelled two-dimensional regions of a planar diagram: \begin{calign}\nonumber \end{calign} The 1-morphisms $X: r \to s$ are represented by edges, separating the region $r$ on the left from the region $s$ on the right: \begin{calign}\nonumber \end{calign} Edges corresponding to identity 1-morphisms $\id_r: r \to r$ are invisible in the diagrammatic calculus.